Limb plethysmographyPlethysmography - limb

 Limb plethysmography is a test that compares blood pressure in the legs and arms.

 How the Test is Performed

-Three blood pressure cuffs are wrapped snugly around your arm and leg.
-The health care provider inflates the cuffs, and a machine called a plethysmograph measures the pulses from each cuff.
+Three or four blood pressure cuffs are wrapped snugly around your arm and leg.
+The provider inflates the cuffs, and a machine called a plethysmograph measures the pulses from each cuff.
 The test records the maximum pressure produced when the heart contracts (systolic blood pressure).

 Differences between the pulses are noted.
 If there is a decrease in the pulse between the arm and leg, it may indicate a blockage.